z-adams/SUpipeline/manual.md

 z-adams@Z-ThinkPad-T450s:~$ export PYTHONPATH="${PYTHONPATH}:
 /abs/path/to/pyPENELOPE-0.2.10/"
 ```
+- [x] Do I have to exporth $PYTHONPATH everytime?
+Also add ~/SUpipeline to the $PYTHONPATH?

 If it's your first time running pyPENELOPE, you'll need to create a
 pypenelope.cfg file under `~/.pypenelope/pypenelope.cfg` on Linux, or
 the appropriate location on other systems.
+- [x] How was the .pypenelope directory created?
+- [x] In Sherlock, it's under /home/users/SUNetID/.pypenelope, use ls -a to list the hidden items, took me a while to find it

 The file should contain the following
 lines, with the paths changed to the appropriate locations of the executables
 and data files: